 Selection & approval process

 Use of ultraviolet light for germicidal treatment, while widespread in hospitals and other settings, has only recently been considered for aircraft.
 Germicidal treatment of air using UV is well known for use in buildings, and has now begun to be used in commercial aircraft.
 Treatment of surfaces using ultraviolet light is rapidly gaining acceptance and is useful in treating surfaces that are touched by passengers or crew in the cabin, lavatories, galley or flight deck.
 When UV treatment is completed while the aircraft is on the ground and no passengers are present, certification by airworthiness authorities may not be needed.
 Local and regional laws and regulations should be reviewed.
+In the United States, UV devices are regulated by the EPA.
 These rules will include provisions to ensure electrical safety and the safety of personnel using the equipment.

 Products